purescript/documentation/Error-Code-TypesDoNotUnify.md

       Function

 ... then check to see whether you might have written a "do" block but forgotten to actually say `do`.

+If, on the other hand, the message has the types reversed:

+    Could not match type

+      Eff

+    with type

+      Function

+Then you may have neglected to provide all the required arguments in one of the lines of a do-statement, leaving a function that takes the missing args, rather than the result type of Eff.